 One year ago, I started looking for an opportunity for an International Internship Program.
 I remembered my last semester before graduation, I was struggling with our capstone as Project Manager.
 I almost failed but thankfully I got the passing score of 3.0, the way I handled the project was a hot mess.
-To tell you, it was a challenging role.
-I could’ve handled it better.
+It was a challenging role and I could’ve handled it better.
 I was unsatisfied with my overall performance.

 Even though I was underperforming in my role as Project Manager, I never gave up and always reminded myself, “I can do better than this, there should be a way out there to help me.”

 Six months ago, I got accepted and began to work as a Technical Project Manager here in America.
 My host company opened a healthy environment for me to experience growth.
 And currently, I am executing client-related task.

 Hard work, belief, passion, and positivity brought me here.

 Determine what career path you want to pursue.

 To answer this requires an understanding and reflection of self-awareness – how well do you know yourself?
 This is a challenging question especially if you are still starting to explore and discover your potential.
 Some of us are fortunate to get the education we want, and some of us are caught in the decision of pursuing a degree our family wanted us to take.
 But there’s always “a light at the end of the tunnel”, it’s up to you on how you perceive things, you can either complain all the time or choose to use it on your advantage.

 How can you narrow down and know yourself better with your choices?

 List down the things you’re good at and the things that need improvement.
 Now if it’s difficult for you to identify it, the next suggestions might help.

 2. Ask feedback from people you work with.